 Recommendations

-Conduct a full assessment of the legal documentation required and the H&S signage required at various locations around the depot.
-This will include emergency evacuation area, H&S Policy, PPE usage, speed limits.
+Conduct a full assessment of the legal documentation required and the additional H&S signage required at various locations around the depot.
+This will include emergency evacuation site plan, H&S Policy, PPE usage, visitor rules whilst on site.

-4. Depot kitchen/employee canteen/rest area
+3. Depot kitchen/employee canteen/rest area

 The canteen near the Offices has no PAT testing completed.
-The kitchen area was clean and tidy and food storage was well maintained ie no out of date food was stored in the refrigeratorsThere were items stored on microwave which need to be removed. . .
-There was an an area for employees to store clothing but there were items on the floor which could be considered trip hazards.
+The kitchen area was generally clean and tidy and food storage was well maintained i.e. no out of date food was stored in the refrigerators.
+There were items stored on microwave which need to be removed.
+There was an area for employees to store clothing but there were items on the floor which could be considered trip hazards.
 There were lockers stored in the Warehouse which could be utilised to keep clothing off floors and benches and additional hooks could be used to hang wet workwear.
-The kitchen in the workshop was not assessed as it was not fully functioning.
 There was no signage reminding employees to keep the areas clean and tidy were not present.